Nature and Wildlife Found in Hong Kong

-Hong Kong’s total area is 1,108 sq km which is home to more than 1,000 animal species and well over 3,000 plant species that we know about.
+Hong Kong’s nature and wildlife – with a total area of 1,108 sq km, Hong Kong is home to more than 1,000 animal species and well over 3,000 plant species…that we know about.

-According to the AFCD, you may find macaques in many areas and rhesus monkeys, long-tailed monkeys and their hybrids in the areas adjacent to Kowloon Reservoir.
-Near the seaside of the northern New Territories, Eurasian Otter and mongooses are sometimes seen.
-Barking deer, squirrels, Chinese Porcupines, and Chinese Pangolins may still be seen in some remote areas too.
+According to the AFCD, you may find macaques and rhesus monkeys in various areas, while long-tailed monkeys and their hybrids can be found in the areas adjacent to Kowloon Reservoir.
+Near the seaside of the northern New Territories, Eurasian otter and mongooses are sometimes seen.
+Barking deer, squirrels, Chinese porcupines, and Chinese pangolins may still be seen in some remote areas too.